rameziophobia/ASU-schedule-parser/readme.txt

 # https://github.com/rameziophobia/ASU-schedule-parser

 user must have a version of python installed
-before usage, please install openpyxl ny typing into the terminal
+before usage, please install openpyxl, excel2img by typing into the terminal
 => pip install openpyxl
+=> pip install excel2img

 simple usage
 write the list of course codes in the requested courses list at the top of the script then run code